katemat/final-project/README.md

-## Create yoyr Color Palette
+## Create your Color Palette

-You can find the [Live Version Here](http://color-palette-me.surge.sh/)
+🌠You can find the [Live Version Here](http://color-palette-me.surge.sh/)

 ### Overview